New York financier Lynn Tilton puts Zohar funds into bankruptcy

 The Zohar funds were designed as collateralized loan obligations that bundled loans to troubled companies into securities, and had raised about $2.5 billion from investors.

-Tilton, who was briefly the subject of a reality TV show called “The Diva of Distressed,” once ran the funds through her investment firm Patriarch Partners but gave up control in 2016 to Alvarez & Marsal.
+Tilton, who was briefly the subject of a reality TV show called“The Diva of Distressed,” once ran the funds through her investment firm Patriarch Partners but gave up control in 2016 to Alvarez & Marsal.

 Tilton was cleared of wrongdoing over the Zohar funds twice last year, winning dismissals in September of U.S. Securities & Exchange Commission claims that she bilked investors of $200 million, and in December of a racketeering lawsuit brought by the funds themselves.